 Submitting Your Audition

-- You then need to 1) login per those instructions; 2) fill out the requested information; 3) upload your audition recordings.
-NOTE: A maximum of 6 files can be uploaded.
+- A maximum of 6 files can be uploaded.
 You will need to include several scales and arpeggios in one take to accomplish this.

 - Follow instructions carefully and remember to name all of your files in the following format: Lastname-Firstname-Instrument-#.mp3 (for example, Armstrong-Louis-Trumpet-1.mp3, Armstrong-Louis-Trumpet-2.mp3, Armstrong-Louis-Trumpet-3.mp3, etc.)